emeuc3m/emeuc3m/README.md

-Hi! 👋 I'm Mario and this is my student and personal GitHub page.
+Hi! 👋 I'm Mario and this is my and personal GitHub page.

-I am interested and currently learning machine learning applications, but I enjoy any fun programming task!
+I am interested on machine learning applications, but I enjoy any fun programming task!

 Feel free to explore my repositories :)